 The thriller feeling documentary feature film about the killing of Washington Post columnist Jamal Khashoggi in 2018 is being compared to Spotlight which won Best Picture in 2016.

-The film will be will distributed in the U.S. by Briarcliff Entertainment which is now run by the man who distributed Spotlight at Open Road Films back then.
-The film directed by Brian Fogel, was paid for by the Human Rights Foundation.
-It premiered at Sundance this year before the pandemic hit to rave reviews but many distributors shied away from picking it up as some do business with the House of Saud.
+The film is directed by Brian Fogel and was paid for by the Human Rights Foundation.
+It premiered at Sundance in 2020 before the pandemic hit to rave reviews but many distributors shied away from picking it up as some do business with the House of Saud.

 The doc interviews Hatice Cengiz, Khashoggi’s fiancee; Omar Abdulaziz, a Saudi activist Khashoggi secretly collaborating with Khashoggi and Turkish intelligence officials who provided the transcript of Khashoggi's last living moments.